|

 - The oxazolidinones have a novel mechanism of action in that they inhibit initiation complex formation in bacterial protein synthesis.

-- Linezolid (Zyvox) is the first FDA approved antibiotic of the oxazolidinone class, a new class of antimicrobials.
+- Zyvox is the first FDA approved antibiotic of the newest oxazolidinone class.
 Its exact mechanism of action is not known.

 - Its activity is bacteriostatic against some species (e.g., enterococci) and bactericidal against others (e.g., pneumococci).